vanphn/DH110/assignment01/README.md

 <img width="700" alt="N1a" src="https://user-images.githubusercontent.com/63387277/164296374-85b3e0c8-5766-45f5-9dad-2ab56659a880.png">

 #### 2. Match Between System and the Real World
 * While the site includes pictures of each instrument on the home page, this is missing for much of the resources.
-For example, the tuner function contains the same picture for six different instruments, forcing readers to scan through them instead of quickly recognizing using pictures and icons
+For example, the tuner function contains the same picture for six different instruments, forcing readers to scan through them instead of quickly recognizing using pictures and icons (2)
 > Recommendation: add simple icons according each instruments so that users can quickly identify each sub pages.

 #### 3. User Control and Freedom
 * If users were to click on any part of the lesson, they only have the choice to continue from the lesson that they selected, and not anything prior.
 The only choice for viewing the previous lesson is to go back to the index page and manually select it.
-This can be a very frustrating experience while navigating through the lessons
+This can be a very frustrating experience while navigating through the lessons.
+(3)
 > Recommendation: allow users to move back and forth freely without being constrained to only moving forward with the lesson they chose.

 #### 4. Consistency and Standards
 * Most other sites display the language option at the top of the page near the navigation bar where it is easily accessible.
 8Notes have many different language options but they are located at the bottom of the page, which can be easily overlooked.
+(1)
 > Recommendation: Move the language option to the top of the page with a toggle option to let users know what they can change the language

 #### 5. Error Prevention
 * During the test training, there is no warning for when the next exercise begins after the user selects an answer.
-This may cause confusion and cause users to select the wrong answer by not knowing that the next test have begun
+This may cause confusion and cause users to select the wrong answer by not knowing that the next test have begun.
+(2)
 > Recommendation: prompt the user to press a button to begin the next test or have a countdown/indication for when the next assignment begins.

 #### 6. Recognition Rather Than Recall